-- 1. Convert the Atlas CVS repository into a Subversion one - A tool exists, "cvs2svn" (http://cvs2svn.tigris.org) - Provide tools to provide synchronization operations between CVS and SVN repositories - For a certain period, we will have both system running at the same time - remark: iterative transition is less painful for the developers:) - 3.
-Incorporate SVN in the complex Atlas software management chain, it supposes impact to : - CMT - Tag Collector - Nicos - 4.
-If successful, we could do the permanent failover; if not ... :(
+- 1. Convert the Atlas CVS repository into a Subversion one - 2.
+Provide tools to provide synchronization operations between CVS and SVN repositories - For a certain period, we will have both system running at the same time - remark: iterative transition is less painful for the developers:) - 3.
+Incorporate SVN in the complex Atlas software management chain, it supposes impact to: - CMT - Tag Collector - Nicos - 4.
+If successful, we could do the permanent switch; if not ... :(